 Now that we’re all set up, and you have your own copy of the game world, we can begin adding the xAPI code.
 In this game, the rover must drive to pick up the batteries.
 We will create a reusable behavior that, when applied to a battery, will post an xAPI statement.
-Once we’ve added this behavior to a single battery, we will save it to our personal inventory, then copy it to the additional batteries.
+Once we’ve added this behavior to a single battery, we will save it to our personal inventory and then copy it to the additional batteries.
 Each battery should report via xAPI who was playing and when it was retrieved.

-Select “Battery 1”.
+Select “Battery 1.”
 There are several ways that you can select this object.
 The easiest is to open the “Hierarchy” editor and click on the object’s name.
 You should see something like this in the Hierarchy.